Shulammite-Aso/Shulammite-Aso/README.md

 #### Happy to see you here!

-I'm a junior fullstack developer.
-I currently have more experience on the frontend, however i have good knowledge of backend development and workable knowledge of clound computing.
+I'm a fullstack developer who currently have more experience on the frontend, but good knowledge of backend development and workable knowledge of clound computing.

 I find getting to the root of problems and working out solutions for them really satisfying.
 Honestly, only a few things are as satisfying as when you can finally tell why something is not working as it should, and then fixing it.